Moxiecraft/moxiecraft_dungeons/README.md

 # Moxiecraft Dungeon Engine

-Registering a Dungeon to the engine:
+## Registering a Custom Dungeon to the Engine

 Add the following to your dungeon datapack:
 ```